osiefart/wicket-christmas/README.md

 But the main focus lies on how to deal with these models which will be explained further down.

 ## Starting and running the application
 After checking out, import it into the IDE of your liking.
 As it is based on the Wicket Maven Archetype, you will find __com.senacor.wicket.async.christmas.Start__ in the test-folder.
-You could run Start directly or use _mvn jetty:run_ to fire it up.
-Teh application is running in development mode by default, so there won't be any outgoing traffic.
+Use _mvn jetty:run_ to run the application or you could run Start directly if your IDE supports aspectj.
+The application uses aspectj for the spring integration, so you need the aspectj-support in your IDE (aspectj-tools, if your are using eclipse).
+The application is running in development mode by default, so there won't be any outgoing traffic.
 If you are feeling adventurous you could switch to _production_-mode by providing __-Dspring.profiles.active="prod"__ as a jre parameter.
 Now go to [http://127.0.0.1:8080](http://127.0.0.1:8080).

 ## The application